-"Faith, I am but as all men, whatever their age.
-Why, what the devil! man may have Javeh's breath in him, but even Scripture proves that man was made of clay."
-The Jew now puffed out his jaws as if in recollection.
+"Faith, I am but as other men.
+Why, what the devil! man may have Javeh's breath in him, but even Scripture proves that he was made of clay."
+He now puffed out his jaws as if in recollection.
 "You are a handsome piece of flesh, I thought when I came to you at Bellegarde, telling of Perion's captivity.
-I thought no more than this, because in my time I have seen a greater number of handsome women than you would suppose.
-Thereafter, on account of an odd reason which I had, I served Demetrios willingly enough.
-This son of Miramon Lluagor was able to pay me well, in a curious coinage.
+I thought no more than this.
+Because of an odd reason which I had, I served Demetrios willingly enough.
+He paid me well.
 So I arranged the bungling snare Demetrios proposed-too gross, I thought it, to trap any woman living.
 Ohé, and why should I not lay an open and frank springe for you?
 Who else was a king's bride-to-be, young, beautiful, and blessed with wealth and honour and every other comfort which the world affords?"
 Now the Jew made as if to fling away a robe from his gaunt person.
 "And you cast this, all this, aside as nothing.
 I saw it done."
 "Ah, but I did it to save Perion," she wisely said.

-"Unfathomable liar," he returned, "you boldly and unscrupulously bought of life the thing which you most earnestly desired.
+"Unfathomable liar," he returned, "you boldly bought of life the thing which you most earnestly desired.
 Nor Solomon nor Periander has won more.
 And thus I saw that which no other man has seen.
-I saw the shrewd and dauntless soul of Melicent.
-And so I loved you, and I laid my plan-"

-She said, "You do not know of love-"

-"Yet I have builded him a temple," the Jew considered.
+I saw the wise and naked soul of Melicent.
+And so I loved you, and I laid my plan-" She said: "You do not know of love-" "Yet I have builded him a temple," the Jew considered.
 He continued, with that old abhorrent acquiescence: "Now, a temple is admirable, but it is not builded until many labourers have dug and toiled waist-deep in dirt.
 Here, too, such spatterment seemed necessary.
-So I played, in fine, I played a cunning music.
-The pride of Demetrios, the jeal-ousy of Callistion, and the greed of Orestes-these were as so many stops of that flute on which I played a cunning deadly music.
+For you and Perion-oh, children lost upon a battle-field!
+I played, in fine, I played a cunning music.
+The high pride of Demetrios, the hatred of Callistion, and the ambition of Orestes-these were as so many stops of that flute on which I played a cunning deadly music.
 Who forbids it?"

-She motioned him, "Go on."
+She motioned him: "Go on."
 Now she was not afraid.

-"Come then to the last note of my music!
-You offer to bargain, saying, Save Perion and have my body as your chattel.
+"Come then to the last note.
+You offer me a bargain: Save Perion and have my body as your chattel.
 I answer Click!
 The turning of a key solves all.
 Accordingly I have betrayed the castle of Nacumera, I have this night admitted Perion and his broad-shouldered men.
 They are killing Orestes yonder in the Court of Stars even while I talk with you."
 Ahasuerus laughed noiselessly.
-"Such vanity does not become a Jew, but I needs must do the thing with some magnificence.
-Therefore I do not give Sire Perion only his life.
+"Such vanity does not become a Jew, but I need must do the thing with some magnificence.
+Therefore I do not give Sire Perion and have my body as your chattel." rion only his life.
 I give him also victory and much throat-cutting and an impregnable rich castle.
 Have I not paid the price, fair Melicent?
 Have I not won God's masterpiece through a small wire, a purse, and a big key?"

-She answered, "You have paid."
+She answered: "You have paid."
+He said: "You will hold to your bargain?
+Ah, you have but to cry aloud, and you are rid of me.
+For this is Perion's castle."
+She said: "Christ help me!
+You have paid the price."
+Now the Jew raised his two hands in very horrible mirth.